ChameleonCloud/docs/source/user/project.rst

 Service Units
 ~~~~~~~~~~~~~~

-One Service Unit (SU) is equivalent to one hour of usage of one allocatable
+One Service Unit (SU) is equivalent to one hour of wall clock time on a base
-resource (physical hosts, network segments, or floating IPs).
-For example, a
-reservation for 5 Skylake compute nodes for 8 hours would use 40 SUs.
-However,
-for certain types of resources, more SUs will be charged.
-For more details about
-allocation charges, see `here
+bare metal server.
+Specialized hardware is charged at a higher rate:

+- **Storage nodes, FPGAs, and most GPUs**: 2 SUs/hour
+- **A100 GPU servers**: 4 SUs/hour
+- **Floating IPs and non-stitchable VLANs**: 1 SU/hour
+- **Stitchable VLANs**: 2 SUs/hour

+KVM instances are charged fractionally based on the share of the physical
+host's resources they consume.
+For full details, see our `FAQ
 <https://www.chameleoncloud.org/learn/frequently-asked-questions/#toc-what-are-the-units-of-an-allocation-and-how-am-i-charged->`__.

 .. _project-details: